jtanx/fontforge/doc/sphinx/ui/dialogs/prefs.rst

 .. object:: OtherSubrsFile

    Allows you to redefine the OtherSubrs routines used in type1 fonts.
-The file format is described at the scripting command :ref:`ReadOtherSubrsFile <scripting-alpha.ReadOtherSubrsFile>`.
+The file format is described at the scripting command :ff:func:`ReadOtherSubrsFile`.

 .. _prefs.FreeTypeInFontView: